AP source: Pistons exec Murphy on leave amid investigation - WHIZ News

 The investigation was confirmed by a person familiar with the situation who spoke to The Associated Press late Thursday on condition of anonymity because the investigation, first reported by ESPN, was ongoing.

 A message seeking comment was left with Murphy.
-The Pistons declined comment.
+The Pistons declined comment and coach Dwane Casey said he didn’t want to address internal affairs before their game in New York on Friday night.

+“Our front office will handle it and our team attorneys will handle it,” Casey said.

 Murphy was promoted to assistant general manager in June after serving as president and general manager of the G League’s Motor City Cruise, which is affiliated with the Pistons, for nearly two years.
 He was Eastern Michigan’s basketball coach from 2011 to 2021 and had a 166-155 record.
 Previously, he was an assistant coach at Syracuse and Kent State.